CGNS/cgns.github.io/source/standard/SIDS/misc.rst

 For Lagrange-type interpolation, an alternative set of control points can be specified in parametric space, allowing flexibility in the distribution and order of nodes.
 In the absence of an :sidskey:`ElementInterpolation_t` specification for a given element type, the standard node ordering defined in the :ref:`Elements_t` section applies.

-For modal interpolation, the structure specifies the interpolation coefficients for monomialinterpolation bases.
+For modal interpolation, the structure specifies the interpolation coefficients for monomial interpolation bases.

 .. code-block:: sids